GlebBatykov/minerva/README.md

 - 🔜 Make documentation;
 - 🔜 Make more examples;
 - 🔜 Cover with tests;
-- 🔜 Add README files;
+- 🔜 Update README files;
 - 🔜 Creating video tutorials;
+- 🔜 Add benchmarks;
 - 🔜 Create documentation website.

 And of course the correction of errors that will be detected.